Non-fatal strangulation or non-fatal suffocation

 For this offence there is no requirement for prosecutors to prove that “A” had an intention to cause injury to “B”.
 The relevant mental element is that “A” intended to commit the act of non-fatal strangulation.
-It requires an intentional act, and that the offence cannot be committed recklessly.
-It is difficult to envision how non-fatal strangulation could be committed recklessly but if this arises consideration should be given whether an offence of non-fatal suffocation is appropriate.
+It requires an intentional act: the offence cannot be committed recklessly.
+It is difficult to envision how non-fatal strangulation could be committed recklessly but if this arises consideration should be given whether a charge of non-fatal suffocation is appropriate.

 Section 75A(1)(b) SCA 2015 is the offence of non-fatal suffocation.
 The legislation does not provide a definition of ‘suffocation’.
 The word should be given its ordinary meaning which is to deprive a person of air which affects their normal breathing.
 This definition is wider than that of non-fatal strangulation which requires pressure to the neck.

 - putting a hand over the mouth and nose

 - any other force or suppression applied to a person to cause a restriction of breath